Did you ever think that wearing over 15 bead bracelets on one arm, at one time, would be fashionable "in?"

-Starting from 2mm all the way up to 6mm sized beaded bracelets are the "in" bracelets that once on your arm, you'll never want to take off.
+Starting from 2mm tiny beads, all the way up to 8mm extra-large sized beaded bracelets, these are the next best thing to diamonds.
+And, they are the "in" bracelets that once on your arm, you'll never want to take off.

-Made from sterling silver or14k yellow gold or 14k rose gold filled beads, these bracelets are amazing.
+Made from sterling silver, 14k yellow gold, or 14k rose gold-filled beads, these bracelets are amazing.

 Simplicity is the reason why.